mb1773/Getting-and-Cleaning-Data-Course-Project/codebook.md

 The script then merges all the data into a final data set that is saved as tidy_data_with_averages.txt.

-Sample of first few column headings of final file tidy_data_with_averages.txt subject	activity	tbodyacc.mean.x	tbodyacc.mean.y	tbodyacc.mean.z	tbodyacc.std.x
+Sample of first few column headings of final file tidy_data_with_averages.txt subject activity tbodyacc-mean-x tbodyacc-mean-y tbodyacc-mean-z tbodyacc-std-x

 4. The text file is not pretty to the human eye.
 To see pretty data set a variable equal to the text file data <- read.table("tidy_data_with_averages.txt")